rexxars/mock-private-registry/README.md

 * `token` - The token that valid requests should use.
 Default: `MySecretToken`
 * `tokenType` - Type of token.
 Usually `Bearer` or `Basic`.
 Default: `Bearer`
 * `pkgName` - Name of the package that should be available to query for.
 Default: `@mockscope/foobar`
+* `debug` - Boolean.
+Set to true in order to have the registry mock spit back whatever is not matching, for instance the expected vs received token.
+Default: `false`
 * `tarballPath` - Absolute path to a tarball you want to serve on the tarball endpoint.
 Default: `<mock-private-registry-path>/mock.tgz`

 ## Exposed endpoints